wangziqi2013/wangziqi2013.github.io/_posts/2023-01-20-austerecache.markdown

 value.
 The fingerprint, which is computed using SHA-1, uniquely identifies the content of a chunk, with the probability of collision being practically zero.

+On disk read operations, the LBA of the chunk is first used to query the LBA index.
+If an entry exists, indicating that the chunk exists in the cache, the fingerprint from the LBA index is then used to query the FP index, and the chunk is read from its storage location.